federicopopoff/challengeContactList/README.md

 App in Java

-Develop a contact list using the JSON data provided via this endpoint ("https://s3.amazonaws.com/technical-challenge/Contacts.json").
+I develop a contact list using the JSON data provided via this endpoint ("https://s3.amazonaws.com/technical-challenge/Contacts.json").
 The data should be downloaded, parsed and displayed in a listview.
-If the user taps on one of the contacts, the application should navigate to a detail view.
+If the user taps on one of the contacts, the application navigate to a detail view.

-## Libraries
+## Libraries I used

 ### Retrofit - Http client